cran-task-views/Optimization/Optimization.md

     `r pkg("psoptim")`.
 Another (parallelized)
     implementation of the PSO algorithm can be found in package `ppso` available from [rforge.net/ppso](https://www.rforge.net/ppso/) .
--   Package `r pkg("hydroPSO")` implements the Standard Particle Swarm Optimization (SPSO) algorithm; it is parallel-capable and includes several fine-tuning options and post-processing functions.
 -   `r github("floybix/hydromad")` (on Github) contains the `SCEoptim` function for Shuffled Compex Evolution (SCE) optimization, an evolutionary algorithm, combined with a simplex